12 Best Lats Exercises to Build a Bigger and Stronger Back

 4. One Arm Dumbbell Rows

-This exercise can be done with a single dumbbell that helps to work on each side independently, thereby provide better muscle isolation and a longer range of motion.
+This exercise can be done with a single dumbbell that helps to work on each side independently, thereby providing better muscle isolation and a longer range of motion.

 How To Do

-• With your other hand, brace yourself on a flat bench or the ground.
+- Brace yourself on a flat bench or the ground with your other hand.

-• Lower the dumbbell back down to the starting position, and repeat for the desired number of reps.
+- Lower the dumbbell back down to the starting position.

 Tips

-• It is important to use a weight that is challenging but not so heavy that it causes you to lose your form.
+- It is important to use a challenging weight but not so heavy that it causes you to lose your form.

 5. Incline Dumbbell Row

-The incline dumbbell row also known as chest-supported row, is an ideal row variation to get the best form, prevent mid-row rocking, reduce the risk of injury, and isolate the muscles you’re looking to build.
+The incline dumbbell row, or the chest-supported row, is an ideal row variation to get the best form, prevent mid-row rocking, reduce the risk of injury, and isolate the muscles you want to build.

 How To Do

-2. Your chest should be supported by the bench, with your chin above the top.
+- The bench should support your chest, with your chin above the top.
 Grasp a dumbbell in each hand.

-3. Let the dumbbells hang directly below your shoulders.
-With your palms facing each other and your elbows close to your body.
+- Let the dumbbells hang directly below your shoulders, with your palms facing each other and your elbows close to your body.

-5. Hold this position for a second before returning the dumbbells to the starting position.
+- Hold this position briefly before returning the dumbbells to the starting position.

 Tips